ayush645/Task-Management/README.md

 ## Set Up For Development

-Pre-requiste you should have node installed and setup complted on your system to run AILOEC on your local system
+Pre-requiste you should have node installed and setup complted on your system to run on your local system

 ```
 $ npm install on both frontend and backend directory